Summer Law Courses

 Course # 2265

-Courses in Advanced Legal Writing build proficiency in the legal analysis, research and writing skills introduced in the first-year Legal Practice Skills course.
+Courses in Advanced Legal Writing build proficiency in the legal analysis, research and writing skills introduced in the first-year LPS course.
 In most sections of the course, students will produce writings that simulate the work that lawyers perform in one specific legal context chosen by the professor, such as criminal litigation, appellate practice, intellectual property litigation, or international law.
-See full description.
+In all sections of the course, students will complete substantial writing assignments or projects under faculty supervision, with multiple opportunities to receive feedback throughout the course.

 Business Entity Fundamentals